- Department for Environment, Food and Rural Affairs

 The premises from which the carcasses have been moved must be cleansed and disinfected in accordance with Article 66 of the Order in England and Wales or Article 65 of the Order in Scotland (whichever is appropriate).

-Where the use of a disinfectant is required under this licence, the disinfectant must be approved under the Diseases of Animals (Approved Disinfectants) (England) Order 2007 in England or the Diseases of Animals (Approved Disinfectants) (Wales) Order 2007 in Wales, or the Diseases of Animals (Approved Disinfectants) (Scotland) Order 2008) in Scotland.
+Where the use of a disinfectant is required under this licence, the disinfectant must be approved under the Diseases of Animals (Approved Disinfectants) (England) Order 2007 (as amended) in England or the Diseases of Animals (Approved Disinfectants) (Wales) Order 2007 (as amended) in Wales, or the Diseases of Animals (Approved Disinfectants) (Scotland) Order 2008) in Scotland.
 It must be used at the correct concentration and allow adequate contact time.

 The authority to move poultry carcases under this licence does not apply to premises under Notice as Infected, Contact or Suspect Premises.

 A carcase may only be moved by a collector registered under the requirements of Article 23 of Regulation (EC) No. 1069/2009 (retained EU law relating to animal by-products) unless operating from a premises approved under Article 24 of that Regulation.
-Any vehicle used to transport a carcase under this licence must comply with the relevant provisions of the Animal By-Products (England)(Enforcement) Regulations 2013 (as amended) in England, the Animal By-Products (Wales) (Enforcement) Regulations 2014 in Wales or the Animal By-Products (Enforcement) (Scotland) Regulations 2013 in Scotland.
+Any vehicle used to transport a carcase under this licence must comply with the relevant provisions of the Animal By-Products (England)(Enforcement) Regulations 2013 (as amended) in England, the Animal By-Products (Wales) (Enforcement) Regulations 2014 (as amended) in Wales or the Animal By-Products (Enforcement) (Scotland) Regulations 2013 in Scotland.

 The destination premises must be approved in accordance with Article 24 of retained EU law Regulation (EC) No.1069/2009.

 Further information is available: https://www.gov.uk/fallen-stock and Animal by-products: disposal guidance - gov.scot (www.gov.scot)